irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 ### Dependent on the RMW

 The current implementation has to send meta-messages from the `Publisher` to the `Subscription`s.
 This is done using the `rmw_publish` function, the implementation of which depends on the chosen middleware.
-This results in having the performance of a ROS2 application with IPC enabled to still heavily depend on the chosen RMW implementation.
+This results in having the performance of a ROS2 application with intra-process communication enabled to still heavily depend on the chosen RMW implementation.

-At the moment, all the ROS2 supported middlewares (Fast-RTPS, OpenSplice, Connext, DPS) do not make distinctions whether the `Publisher` and the `Subscription` are in the same process or not.
-In consequence, the use of meta-messages has an impact on the performance of the application.
+At the moment, this results in a relevant impact on the performance of the application for all the ROS2 supported middlewares (Fast-RTPS, OpenSplice, Connext, DPS).

 ##### Memory requirement

-When a `Node` creates a `Publisher` or a `Subscription` to a topic `\MyTopic`, it will also create an additional one to the topic `\MyTopic\intra_`.
+When a `Node` creates a `Publisher` or a `Subscription` to a topic `/MyTopic`, it will also create an additional one to the topic `/MyTopic/_intra`.
 The second topic is the one where meta-messages travel.
 Our [experimental results](https://github.com/irobot-ros/ros2-performance/tree/master/performances/experiments/crystal/pub_sub_memory#adding-more-nodes-x86_64) show that creating a `Publisher` or a `Subscription` has a non-negligible memory cost.